Is It Bad To Eat Fruit At Night?

 The fibre in fruit can help slow down the rate at which your body processes these sugars though, as it slows carbohydrate digestion, as well as glucose absorption.
 This can help to reduce the amount of insulin that your pancreas produces in response to having a raised blood sugar level, which reduces the risk of insulin resistance.
 Insulin is also responsible for stimulating the conversion of excess glucose into fatty acids, which are then stored in tissues.

 So, even though fruit isn’t perhaps as innocent as some people might think, it’s fair to say that it’s still very much a healthier alternative to processed carbs and sugary treats (there’s no need to bin that fruit bowl).

 It is worth noting that eating a lot of it can be bad for your dental health – the high sugar content promotes tooth decay, and the acidity of citrus fruits like lemons, grapefruits, and oranges can erode tooth enamel over time.

-Plus, if you suffer from acid reflux or IBS, eating fruit, especially citrus fruit, just before bed might not be such a good option as it’s likely to cause stomach upset.
+Plus, if you suffer from acid reflux, eating fruit, especially citrus fruit, just before bed might not be such a good option as it’s likely to cause stomach upset.

 Do Bananas Help You Sleep?

 Many people think of bananas as a good midday snack or pre-workout pick-me-up, so surely they aren’t great to have before you’re about to go to bed?

 A lot of athletes choose to have a banana before and/or after a workout as they’re a source of complex carbohydrates and natural sugars – meaning they provide both sustained and quick-release energy.